-The Barclays Bank Group operates in a highly competitive environment in which it must evolve and adapt to significant changes as a result of regulatory reform, technological advances, increased public scrutiny, prevailing market environment and changes to economic conditions.
-The Barclays Bank Group expects that competition in the financial services industry will continue to be intense and may have a material adverse effect on the Barclays Bank Group's future business, results of operations, financial condition and prospects.
+The Barclays Bank Group operates in a highly competitive environment in which it must evolve and adapt to significant changes as a result of regulatory reform, technological advances, increased public scrutiny and changes to market and economic conditions.
+The Barclays Bank Group expects that competition in the financial services industry will remain intense and may have a material adverse effect on the Barclays Bank Group's future business, results of operations, financial condition and prospects.

 New competitors in the financial services industry continue to emerge.
-Technological advances and the growth of e-commerce have made it possible for non-banks to offer products and services that traditionally were banking products such as electronic securities trading, payments processing and online automated algorithmic-based investment advice.
+For example, technological advances and the growth of e-commerce have made it possible for non-banks to offer products and services that traditionally were banking products such as electronic securities trading, payments processing and online automated algorithmic-based investment advice.
 Furthermore, payments processing and other services could be significantly disrupted by technologies, such as blockchain (used in cryptocurrency systems) and 'buy now pay later' lending, both of which are currently subject to lower levels of regulatory oversight compared to many activities undertaken by banks.
-Furthermore, the introduction of central bank digital currencies could have significant impact on the banking system and the role of commercial banks by disrupting the current provision of banking products and services.
+Furthermore, the introduction of central bank digital currencies could have a significant impact on the banking system and the role of commercial banks by disrupting the current provision of banking products and services.
 This disruption could allow new competitors, some previously hindered by banking regulation (such as certain FinTechs), to provide customers with access to banking facilities and increase the disintermediation of banking services.

 New technologies and changing consumer behaviour have previously required, and could continue to require, the Barclays Bank Group to incur additional costs to modify or adapt its products or make additional capital investments in its businesses to attract and retain clients and customers or to match products and services offered by its competitors, including technology companies.
+For example, the Barclays Bank Group has begun to take steps to expand its investment in and to integrate AI technologies, including generative AI.
+Such AI technologies and services are rapidly evolving, and require significant investment, including development and operational costs, to meet the changing needs and expectations of the Barclays Bank Group's customers and clients.
+Failure to efficiently develop or integrate such AI technologies may impact the Barclays Bank Group's competitive position and its ability to increase the efficiency of and reduce costs associated with its operations and to offer innovative products and services to customers.

 Ongoing or increased competition and/or disintermediation of banking services may put pressure on the pricing of the Barclays Bank Group's products and services, which could reduce the Barclays Bank Group's revenues and profitability, or may cause the Barclays Bank Group to lose market share, particularly with respect to traditional banking products such as deposits, bank accounts and mortgage lending.
 This competition may be on the basis of the quality and variety of products and services offered, transaction execution, innovation, reputation and/or price.
-These factors may be exacerbated by further industry wide initiatives to address access to banking.
+These factors may be exacerbated by further regulatory change.
 The failure of any of the Barclays Bank Group's businesses to meet the expectations of clients and customers, whether due to general market conditions, underperformance, a decision not to offer a particular product or service, branch closures, changes in client and customer expectations or other factors, could affect the Barclays Bank Group's ability to attract or retain clients and customers.
-Any such impact could, in turn, reduce the Barclays Bank Group's revenues
+Any such impact could, in turn, reduce the Barclays Bank Group's revenues.